-Vaginal yeast infection — also called vaginal candidiasis — is very common.
-As many as 3 out of 4 women experience a yeast infection at some point in their lifetimes.
-Many women experience two or more yeast infections.
+Vaginal yeast infection (also called vaginal candidiasis) affects up to 3 out of 4 women at some point in their lifetimes.
+Many women experience at least two episodes.

-A vaginal yeast infection isn't considered a sexually transmitted infection, although the fungus that causes the condition can be spread through oral-genital contact.
-Simple treatment is usually effective, unless you have recurrent yeast infections — four or more in a single year.
-In that case, you may need a longer course of therapy and a maintenance plan.
+Although a vaginal yeast infection isn't considered a sexually transmitted infection, you can spread the fungus through mouth to genital contact.
+Medications can effectively treat vaginal yeast infections.
+If you have recurrent yeast infections — four or more within a year — you may need a longer treatment course and a maintenance plan.

 - Iavazzo C, et al. Boric acid for recurrent vulvovaginal candidiasis: The clinical evidence.
 Journal of Women's Health.
 2011;20:1245.

 - Darvishi M, et al. The comparison of vaginal cream of mixing yogurt, honey and Clotrimazole on symptoms of vaginal candidiasis.
 Global Journal of Health Science.
 2015;6:43971 Accessed July 26, 2015.

 - Jurden L, et al. Can probiotics safely prevent recurrent vaginitis?
 The Journal of Family Practice.
 2012;61:357.